 Tad Hogg is an IMM Research Fellow, and was a Member of the Research Staff at Hewlett-Packard Laboratories and the Xerox Palo Alto Research Center (PARC).
 Tad holds a PhD from Stanford and BS from Caltech, both in physics.

-Tad is an inventor on 20 patents, including methods to improve reliability of nano-electronic circuits with defects.
-He is an author of over 150 peer-reviewed technical publications in journals, conference proceedings and book chapters.
-These publications include computer-based studies of medical applications of microscopic robots, which demonstrate improved speed and accuracy compared to conventional medical technology.
-His research also includes designing distributed controls for reconfigurable robots and defect-tolerant architectures for molecular electronics.
+Tad is an inventor on more than 20 patents, including methods for communicating among microscopic robots and improving the reliability of nano-electronic circuits with defects.
+He is an author of over 150 peer-reviewed technical publications.
+These include theoretical studies of medical applications of microscopic robots, which quantify how they could enhance medical technology.
+Other publications discuss distributed controls for shape-changing robots and defect-tolerant architectures for molecular electronics.

-The behavior of multi-agent systems, experimental evaluation of economic mechanisms including the use of quantum information processing, and models of peer-production web sites and their social networks are Tad’s other research interests.
-One example of this work was applying economic principles to distributed computation, in which Tad helped develop and test Spawn, a market-based distributed resource allocation system for networked computers.
+The behavior of multi-agent systems, experimental evaluation of economic mechanisms including the use of quantum information processing, heuristic search algorithms for quantum computers, and the effectiveness of peer-production web sites and their social networks are Tad’s other research interests.
+One example of this work was applying economic principles to distributed computation, in which Tad helped develop and test Spawn, an early market-based distributed resource allocation system for networked computers.

 Tad is a Fellow of the American Association for the Advancement of Science (AAAS), a Senior Member of the Association for the Advancement of Artificial Intelligence (AAAI), and a Member of the Tau Beta Pi Engineering Honor Society.